 “So, you’re asking me to kill other Felids.
 And your other buddies are just going to go along with this idea all willy nilly?
 And how can I be sure that you’re not just tricking me and using me?”

 Suddenly the door sprang open and men dressed similarly to Melanie filled the room.
-A small, graying old man in a suit stepped through the big bodies with a cane that she was sure he didn’t damn well need.
+A pale, graying old man in a suit stepped through the big bodies with a cane that she was sure he didn’t damn well need.

 “Tricking you no, using you, well, yes,” He answered simply then turned to Melanie.
 “Sorry, you were just taking too long.”